Quantum metrology through spectral measurements in quantum optics: Frequency-resolved Fisher Information

 \subsection{Mean field engineering}

-A recent experimental work~\cite{KimUnlockingMultiphoton2024} demonstrated that adjusting the weight of the coherent component of light via interference~\cite{VogelSqueezingAnomalous1991,BreitenbachMeasurementQuantum1997,SchulteQuadratureSqueezed2015,FischerSelfhomodyneMeasurement2016} serves as a novel control knob for engineering quantum statistics, termed mean-field engineering.
-This was demonstrated by unlocking multiphoton effects at very low-driving in resonance fluorescence.
+Recent experimental works~\cite{KimUnlockingMultiphoton2025,BrachtTunableMultiphoton2025} showed that adjusting the weight of the coherent component of light via interference~\cite{VogelSqueezingAnomalous1991,BreitenbachMeasurementQuantum1997,SchulteQuadratureSqueezed2015,FischerSelfhomodyneMeasurement2016} serves as a novel control knob for engineering quantum statistics, termed mean-field engineering.
+This was verified by unlocking multiphoton effects at very low-driving in resonance fluorescence.
 While the bare emission is antibunched, the engineered emission becomes superbunched at all orders when the classical field is perfectly suppressed.
-The nature of the multiphoton emission can thus be tuned by adjusting the amplitude of the interfering classical field~\cite{LopezCarrenoJointSubnaturallinewidth2018,ZubizarretaCasalenguaTuningPhoton2020,KimUnlockingMultiphoton2024}.
+The nature of the multiphoton emission can thus be tuned by adjusting the amplitude of the interfering classical field~\cite{LopezCarrenoJointSubnaturallinewidth2018,ZubizarretaCasalenguaTuningPhoton2020,KimUnlockingMultiphoton2025,BrachtTunableMultiphoton2025}.
 The potential of this mean-field engineering technique in quantum metrology and frequency-resolved detection is still unexplored.

-Following the scheme presented in Ref.~\cite{KimUnlockingMultiphoton2024}, we implement theoretically this strategy by introducing a highly transmissive beam splitter (BS) prior to detection in which the signal, $\hat s$, is mixed with a local oscillator of amplitude $\alpha_0\in \mathbb{C}$.
-In the limit of perfect transmittance ($T\rightarrow1$ and $R\rightarrow0$), the emission from one of the port is approximately given by $\hat s'\approx \hat s +\alpha$, where $\hat{s}’$ is the displaced signal detected by the bosonic sensor having defined $\alpha\equiv iR\alpha_0$, while the other port, $\hat o\approx \alpha_0$, is discarded [see inset in Fig.~\ref{fig:MF-engineering}(a)].
+Following the scheme presented in Refs.~\cite{KimUnlockingMultiphoton2025,BrachtTunableMultiphoton2025}, we implement theoretically this strategy by introducing a highly transmissive beam splitter (BS) prior to frequency-filtering and detection in which the target frequency mode, $\hat \xi$, is mixed with a local oscillator of amplitude $\alpha_0\in \mathbb{C}$ [see Fig.~\ref{fig:MF-engineering}(a)].
+In the limit of perfect transmittance ($T\rightarrow1$ and $R\rightarrow0$), the target frequency mode in one of the outputs is approximately given by $\hat \xi'\approx \hat \xi +\alpha$, where $\alpha\equiv iR\alpha_0$.
+The other port, $\hat o\approx \alpha_0$, is discarded.
 This scheme is formally equivalent to applying a coherent displacement operator, $\hat{D}(\alpha)=\exp(\alpha \hat \xi^\dagger-\alpha^*\hat \xi)$, on the sensor density matrix and is readily extended to the multi-sensor case (with the caveat of involving several coherent fields of different frequencies matching those of the filters).
+The possible mode mismatch between the target frequency-filtered mode and the local oscillator~\cite{GuptaEffectImperfect2020,NotarnicolaQuantumCommunications2025} is incorporated into our analysis simply by treating $\alpha_0$ as the coherent fraction of the local oscillator that is mode-matched.
+There is no reduction in interference visibility, as modes other than the target mode at the BS output are removed by the frequency filters applied prior to detection.